 What is Buddhist Psychology?

-The integration of a Buddhist worldview into Western psychology has informed multiple contemporary evidence-based therapeutic modalities.
-Approaches that incorporate mindfulness, acceptance, and compassion (ACT, MBSR, MBCT, DBT for example) are all influenced by Buddhist psychology.
+The recent increase in the integration of Buddhist psychology and “Western” clinical psychology has informed many contemporary evidence-based therapeutic modalities.
+Approaches that incorporate mindfulness, acceptance, and compassion (ACT, MBSR, MBCBT, DBT for example) are all influenced by Buddhist psychology.
+My practice integrates other modalities with Buddhist psychotherapy.

 Do I need to be Buddhist to benefit from Buddhist psychology?